HunterBowie/hunterbowie.github.io/README.md

 - Need to figure out how to update the drawing every _ seconds
 - Need to get basic mouse interaction working
-- Need to make a board repersentation for the front end and some basic functionally to work with it (moveing pieces)
+- Need to make a board repersentation for the front end and some basic functionally to work with it (moving pieces)